 In this post, we’ll talk cover the basics of CBD and skincare and cite some pieces from the growing body of research into whether or not CBD is good for your skin.

 What Is CBD?

-CBD (short for cannabidiol) is one of the more than 100 naturally-occurring cannabinoids produced by hemp and cannabis plants.
-CBD is a non-psychoactive phytochemical, meaning that taking or applying CBD to your skin won’t make you feel “high.”
+CBD (short for cannabidiol) is one of the more than 100 naturally occurring cannabinoids produced by hemp and cannabis plants.
+It is also non-psychoactive, meaning that taking or applying CBD to your skin won’t make you feel “high.”

 CBD & Skincare

 You may be seeing more skin products infused with CBD on your shelf and wondering how it’s processed from a hemp plant into a facial cream.

 The process is straightforward.
 Once hemp is harvested, lab technicians extract its active ingredients— CBD and other cannabinoids— via ethanol or supercritical carbon dioxide and purify it via distillation.
 Distilled CBD can be infused into oils like MCT, coconut, or hemp oil and blended into a wide range of products like lotions and salves.